BSP Setup

 Hint

-If the bin folder is already in your path, you may skip this step.
+If the bin folder is already included in your PATH variable, you should skip this step.

 BSP Checkout